Addictions Community

 Cognitive behavioral therapy, which focuses on modifying the patient's thinking, expectations, and behaviors, while at the same time increasing skills for coping with various life stressors, also has been used successfully to help individuals adapt to the discontinuation of benzodiazepines.

-Often barbiturate and benzodiazepine abuse occurs in conjunction with the abuse of another substance or drug, such as alcohol or cocaine.
+Often barbiturate and benzodiazepine abuse occur in conjunction with the abuse of another substance or drug, such as alcohol or cocaine.
 In these cases of polydrug abuse, the treatment approach must address the multiple addictions.

 Source: